 An important aspect of software concerns its protection, so security testing checks the software capabilities to perform the intended software tasks.

-In terms of using human factor, testing process could be approached by:
+In terms of using human factor, the testing process could be approached by:

 Since the software testing process requires resources that are not unlimited, exhaustive testing is typically not feasible, except in extremely trivial cases.